john-cd/rust_howto/bk/drafts/categories/rendering_graphics-api/gpu_abstraction_layers.md

 ## Key Rust Crates

-- `wgpu-rs`
+- `wgpu-rs`.
-- `gfx-rs`: A low-level, cross-platform graphics abstraction (historically used, less active now)
+- `gfx-rs`: A low-level, cross-platform graphics abstraction (historically used, less active now).
   - [`gfx-hal`][c-gfx_hal]⮳{{hi:gfx-hal}}: A lower-level graphics API abstraction layer.
 More control, but more complex.
 Similar to [`wgpu`][c-wgpu]⮳{{hi:wgpu}} in that it can be used for drawing primitives, but requires more manual setup.

 `wgpu` is often preferred for its ease of use.